jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Introduction
 <!--**1.** Each attack event can be expressed as a specific **behavior** on a specific **entity** (system, file, process...) at a specific **time**.
 These events do not exist independently but have causal relationships and chronological orders.
 However, current security tools are almost **point-to-point**.
 Although they can accurately detect vulnerabilities, viruses and abnormal behaviors, they can neither trace the attack route nor predict the subsequent plausible anomalies-->

 **1.** The expanding scale of cyberspace leads to a sharp increase in the amount of security-related data, which are diverse, fragmented, and heterogeneous.
-The main challenge in current security analysis is not the shortage of data, but how to effectively combine information from various sources
+The main challenge in current security analysis is not the shortage of data, but how to combine information from various sources

 **2.** Knowledge graph is a large-scale semantic model composed of vertices and edges.
-It can intuitively model various scenarios.
-This section intends to merge all the outputs of aforementioned work with some existing achievements to construct a **KG of railway signal system**
+It can intuitively model various cybersecurity scenarios.
+This section intends to merge all the outputs of aforementioned work with existing achievements to construct a **KG of railway signal system**

 ## Design
 ### Overview